-The space used to be a fish-and-chip shop, and some of its past remains, including the stone floor in the front section and hardwood floorboards in the back.
-Outside of the impressive rock collection and a playful forest mural by local artist Rob Bowers, the place is fairly unadorned.
+The space used to be a fish-and-chip shop and some of its past remains, including the stone floor in the front section and hardwood floorboards in the back.
+The bar and 80-seat dining room are separated by an open kitchen.
+Both rooms revolve around large and lavish Australian marble benches.
+The restaurant’s concrete walls are cut a few inches from the ground, exposing some of the building’s raw brick.
+A playful forest mural by local artist Rob Bowers stands out in the mostly austere space.

 best restaurants, cafes and bars